EuroPython/website/data/faq.md

 ## **Q. When will ticket sales start?**

-A. Early Bird ticket sales start on 17 March!
-Regular tickets sales will start right after early birds sell out.
+A. Early Bird ticket sales started on 17 March!
+Regular tickets are also available alongside early birds tickets.

 As usual, there are several ticket options, so you can choose the one most suitable for you.

 We offer flexibility for the tickets, depending on what you would like to attend.
 For the in-person conference, there will be: